• Call: (301) 220 2802

 RMF-CGRC Certification and Training with TrainACE in Maryland

-Organizations of all types and sizes in Maryland and the Washington, DC metro area know the significance of information security, and they invest heavily in applicable technology and experienced professionals.
-This is proven by the fact that all federal employees who work for the DoD Information Assurance department are required to have RMF training, Certified in Governance, Risk and Compliance (CGRC) certification, and be qualified to implement an RMF in their workplace.
+Organizations of all types and sizes in Maryland and the Washington, DC, metro area know the significance of information security, and they invest heavily in applicable technology and experienced professionals.
+This is proven by the fact that all federal employees who work for the DoD Information Assurance department are required to have RMF training, be Certified in Governance, Risk and Compliance (CGRC) certification, and be qualified to implement an RMF in their workplace.
 This is according to the DoD-8570 directive.

 Even for those information security professionals who don’t work for the federal government, RMF-CGRC training is beneficial because you will learn to implement the RMF into the development cycle of your organization.
 To get trained and certified in the Washington, DC region, TrainACE offers an RMF-CGRC Certification Training course.
 It’s 40 hours of training taught by certified and experienced IT security professionals in Maryland, Virginia, or Washington, DC.
 You will learn what you need to know to successfully pass the RMF-CGRC certification exam from some of the best IT professionals in the area.